 Bank of Baroda is a bank that has been operating in India since 1908, which makes it well over 100 years old.
 It has always participated in government schemes that have been designed to bring more financial free to the people of the bank and that is the reason why it offers its customers the opportunity to invest in the Bank of Baroda public provident fund.

-Features and benefits of the Bank of Baroda provident fund
+Features & benefits of Bank of Baroda PPF

 The things that make the BOB provident fund scheme so attractive are things like high interest rates, tax benefits and attractive amounts that you can deposit.
 A full list of their features would include.